 As a GSD graduate, you can keep connected with Warwick by registering your details at warwickgrad.net.
 By doing so, we will be able to let you know about what's going on in the GSD Department, and we will also be able to inform you about any employment and training opportunities offered by the department.
 By registering your details, you'll be able to access a termly newsletter from the department, invites to departmental initiatives, and job opportunities for GSD graduates.

-In our first newsletter of the 2021-22 academic year, you can read about our first School for Cross-faculty Studies Student Equity Report, Dr Jess Savage’s reflections on COP26 as an Official University of Warwick Delegate, news from your fellow graduates, and how you can stay connected with Warwick.
+In our second newsletter of the 2021-22 academic year, read about our recent alumni event for current students, catch up on our Postgraduate Open Day, hear news from your fellow graduates and the department, and find out how you can stay connected with Warwick.

 Hear from some of our alumni about what they're up to now and how studying GSD at Warwick has prepared them for life after graduation.